franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

 - Rework chat archiving logic:
-  - Move 'archived' field from Contact to Chat.
-  - Make that field a ManytoMany.
   - To check if a User has archived the Chat, use inverse relationship access.
+  - Delete archived field from Contact model.
 - Finish the multiple chats deletion logic.
 - Implement something to show a close look when a image in a chat is clicked (like Whatsapp).